 Have you ever asked yourself... how much sleep am I really getting each night?
 How much should I be getting?

 For as long as most of us can remember, the golden rule was to get at least eight hours of uninterrupted sleep per night.
-Eight hours seemed to be what most people needed to wake up feeling refreshed.
+Eight hours seems to be what most people need to wake up feeling refreshed.
 However, what if there were more direct benefits to sleep than just feeling well rested?
 Did you know that there is a powerful relationship between sleep and happiness?

 With proper sleep habits, you should quickly find yourself feeling happier, more upbeat, and more productive each day.

 Let’s look at some of the ways poor sleep impacts your mood and happiness.